vijayraavi/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD03_DEMO.md

       Error: Time is too old
       ```

-22. Close the Test Trigger application.
+22. Close the Test Triggers application.

 23. In Visual Studio, in Solution Explorer, expand **MainWindow.xaml**, and then double-click **MainWindow.xaml.cs**.